-Bethesda Terrace, May 2007.
+May 2007.
 Follow The Mall in either direction and you’ll soon come upon Bethesda Terrace and its fountain.
 Accessed by three stone staircases, today the park employs a sculptor to maintain the impressive sandstone carvings.
-The terrace provides wonderful views of Central Park Lake, while movie fans may remember the fountain from Ransom, when Mel Gibson’s onscreen son is kidnapped by Gary Sinise and friends.
+The terrace provides wonderful views of Central Park Lake, while movie fans may remember the fountain from the movie Ransom when Mel Gibson’s onscreen son is kidnapped by Gary Sinise and friends.

-Jacqueline Kennedy Onassis Reservoir, May 2007.
-This amazing reservoir was probably my favorite Central Park spot for getting shots of the NYC skyline.
+May 2007.
+The amazing Jacqueline Kennedy Onassis Reservoir was probably my favourite Central Park spot for getting shots of the NYC skyline.
 Holding a billion gallons of water, the now decommissioned basin is famed for the 1.58-mile running track that encircles the water.
-In 1994 the reservoir was named after former US first lady Jackie Onassis, who revealed it was her favorite jogging spot.
+In 1994 the reservoir was named after former US first lady Jackie Onassis, who had revealed it was her favorite jogging spot.

-The Great Lawn, May 2007.
-This fifty-five acre stretch of pasture sits right in the centre of the park and is one of the most famous lawns in the world.
+May 2007.
+Central Park’s fifty-five acre Great Lawn sits right in the centre of the park and is one of the most famous green spaces in the world.
 Open from mid April to mid November, it’s a great people-watching spot, with snacking, drinking, kite flying, soccer-playing, Frisbee-throwing, napping, studying, juggling, acrobatics and even baseball training on the eight diamond-shaped pits that run along the outer rim.
 I remember slumping under a tree with a salad box from a local deli and watching it all play out.
 The lawn also hosts concerts from time to time, with Bon Jovi, Diana Ross and Paul Simon all boasting triumphant performances.